 PRM software essentially provides a secure messaging platform that enables you to send the right message—and the right content—to the right patient at the right time in order to optimize patient engagement.
 In other words, you can use the software to establish rules so patients receive regular check-ins—and valuable and relevant content that relates to their specific injury or condition—at specific intervals.
 This allows you to better connect with your patients, ensure they feel cared for between sessions, and stay top-of-mind post-discharge should they (or someone they know) need your services again.

-According to a 2011 Journal of Health Services Research study, patients took a more active and engaged role in their care when providers treated them with respect and fairness, communicated well, and interacted with them outside of their scheduled appointments.
-And we all already intuitively know that the the shared decision-making that occurs between an engaged patient and his or her healthcare provider produces the most favorable patient satisfaction levels and treatment outcomes.
+According to WebPT and Clinicient’s Patient Experience Report, patients took a more active and engaged role in their care when providers communicated with them in between appointments.
+And we all already intuitively know that the shared decision-making that occurs between an engaged patient and their healthcare provider produces the most favorable patient satisfaction levels and treatment outcomes.

-If you’re still unsure about the importance of patient engagement, consider this: according to our own research, 20% of all physical therapy patients drop out of therapy within the first three visits, and 70% never complete their full course of care.
-That negatively impacts patients—it’s highly unlikely that many patients are reaching their functional goals in such a short time frame—and PT businesses.
-In fact, as explained in this post, early patient dropout can cost the average practice $150,000 a year—and based on WebPT’s market research, there are about 30,000 to 40,000 physical therapy practices in the US, which means that “this problem is costing this country’s PT industry around $6 billion a year.”
-And the source of the problem is “the culmination of a variety of contributing factors,” including:
+If you’re still unsure about the importance of patient engagement, consider this: 20% of all physical therapy patients drop out of therapy within the first three visits, and 70% never complete their full course of care.
+As you well know, discontinuing therapy preemptively negatively impacts patients and PT businesses.
+In fact, in this post, Strive Labs co-founder Scott Hebert explained that early patient dropout can cost an average practice $150,000 a year—and that’s a conservative estimate.
+In this post, we took that a step further based on WebPT’s market research: there are about 30,000 to 40,000 physical therapy practices in the US, which means that “this problem is costing this country’s PT industry around $6 billion a year.”
+And the source of the problem is due to a variety of factors that include: